Around France

 Since I’m only two hours away by fast train to Paris, I decided I’d check out the Paris Christmas lights.
 London will have to wait for another year.

-For my two-day visit, I wanted a reasonably priced place that would be convenient to the Champs Elysees and to the Louvre.
+I wanted a reasonably priced place convenient to the Champs Elysees and the Louvre for my two-day visit.
 That ended up being a private room in the home of an American ex-pat, her French husband, and her college-aged daughter.
-Their centuries-old apartment is a stone’s throw from the Paris Loop (the giant ferris wheel), the Obelisque, and the Tuileries Gardens.
-Everything I wanted to see was easily within walking distance, including the Eiffel Tower.
+Their centuries-old apartment is a stone’s throw from the Paris Loop (the giant Ferris wheel), the Obelisque, and the Tuileries Gardens.
+Everything I wanted to see, including the Eiffel Tower, was within walking distance.

 The only bad thing about my choice of apartments was that it was up six flights of stairs — no elevator.
-That was a feature I had read about on the AIRBNB listing, and when I booked it I wasn’t concerned.
-With 55 steps to climb every day at my own place, I should be used to stairs.
-It wasn’t until I had walked around Paris all day that I began to dread the spiral staircase each night.
+That was a feature I had read about on the AIRBNB listing, and when I booked it, I wasn’t concerned.
+With 55 steps to climb daily at my own place, I should be used to stairs.
+It wasn’t until I had walked around Paris all day that I dreaded the spiral staircase each night.

 A surprise on the Champs Elysees

 If you’ve ever been to Paris, you know the Champs Elysees is pretty fancy.
 It’s where all the “handsome men and dazzling ladies” hang out to shop and dine.
-So I was more than surprised to find a “Christmas Village” with hotdog and sausage vendors, beer and wine stands, and cotton candy peddlers all along the avenue.
-Not that I’m complaining, because I love junk food and “chaud vin” (warm wine); nevertheless, I wasn’t expecting it.
+So I was surprised to find a “Christmas Village” with hotdog and sausage vendors, beer and wine stands, and cotton candy peddlers all along the avenue.
+I’m not complaining because I love junk food and “chaud vin” (warm wine); nevertheless, I wasn’t expecting it.

 Night scenes